LSC-North Harris Health Information Technology Department

 Lone Star College-North Harris is currently accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM) in cooperation with the Council on Accreditation of the American Health Information Management Association (AHIMA).
 Program accreditation allows graduates to apply for certification examination to become Registered Health Information Technicians (RHIT).

 The general education core will transfer to a variety of colleges and universities.
 Contact our program director, Viseeta Brown, PhD, RHIA, for more specific information about course transferability.
 The HITT program is approved for online learning.
 Although online coursework is offered, students that live outside the Houston area often have a challenging time completing the clinical, practicum, and cooperative education courses.
 While courses are offered online, exams must be proctored.
 Students may complete their exams at any of the testing centers within the LSC system.
 For any questions please contact our academic advisor, Madeleine Denison.

 If you are interested in the hospital or physician based coding certificate programs or the Health Information Techology Associate's degree program, there are additional requirements for these programs.
-The application deadline for the Fall semester for the Health Information Technology Associate's degree program is July 30th and for the Hospital based coding certificate or the physician coding based coding certificate program is from March 1st to May 1st.
+The application period for entry into the Health Information Technology Associate's degree program is May 1st to July 30th and for the Hospital based coding certificate or the physician coding based coding certificate program is from March 1st to May 1st.
 Please check back here during those time periods to apply.

 Tech Prep provides an alternative to traditional college prep programs and the nonproductive "general studies" option.
 In Tech Prep, high school graduates receive relevant, useful knowledge in high-tech fields.
 They are employable as effective members of high-tech business and industrial operations.